okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sign-your-own-saml-csr/main/index.md

 layout: Guides
 ---

-This guide explains how to upload your SAML certificates to sign the assertion for Outbound SAML apps, sign the AuthN request, and decrypt the assertion for Inbound SAML.
+This guide explains how to upload your SAML certificates to sign the assertion for outbound SAML apps, sign the AuthN request, and decrypt the assertion for inbound SAML.

 ---